hendrikschilling/FASP/README.md

     "format":"zarr"
 }
 ```
-For the submission this volume was used for rendering:
+For the rendering of the submission this volume was used:
 https://dl.ash2txt.org/community-uploads/james/Scroll1/Scroll1_8um.zarr/

 # Pipeline Documentation

 This section serves to document the steps taken to achieve the FASP submission without diverting too much into all the additional options the tools provide.
 The tools are detailed later in this document or at the respective link if they were published before.

+## Overview

+The overall process consists of the following steps:

+1. surface prediction volume generation
+2. patch collection seeding
+3. patch collection expansion
+4. iterative surface tracing & annotation
+5. fusion & flattening of large traces
+6. rendering
+7. ink prediction

 ## 1. Inference